 Claims Against the City

-To file a claim against the City, you must submit the completed claim form to the City Clerk’s office, either by mail or personal delivery, within six months of the date of the incident.
+To file a claim against the City, submit the completed claim form to the City Clerk’s office, either by mail or personal delivery.
+In most cases, claims must be filed within six months of the date of the incident.
 To obtain a claim form by mail, please contact the City Clerk’s office at (626) 855-1500.

 Approved on October 11, 2015, Senate Bill 272 adds a section to the California Public Records Act requiring local agencies to create and make available online a catalog of enterprise systems.
-This catalog must be made public upon request and be posted in a prominent location on the local agency’s website and cities will need to update the public data annually.
+This catalog is posted on the City's website and updated annually.